Womble Bond Dickinson UK LLP - True Picture

 With a focus on twelve key sectors (Public, Government and Third Sector; Technology, Healthcare; Insurance, Manufacturing; Real Estate; Retail and Consumer; Transport, Logistics & Infrastructure; Pharmaceuticals, Biotechnology & Life Sciences; Technology and Private Wealth).

-Our clients include Nissan, HSBC, Grainger, Bellway, Sainsbury’s, New Look, Atom Bank, HS2 and Five Guys.
-Whether we’re working with a FTSE 100 business, a government organisation or a privately managed company, our approach is to build productive, trusting long-term relationships.
+Our clients include Nissan, HSBC, Grainger, Bellway, Sainsbury’s, New ok, Atom Bank, HS2 and Five Guys.

 We always put ourselves in our clients’ shoes and ask the right questions so that we can really understand and anticipate their needs.
 That’s why we look for trainees who take the time to listen and who want to work for a firm where integrity and reliability matter every bit as much as insight and legal expertise.